mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.5.0

+.. function:: rsplit(string: str[, sep: str[, maxsplit: int]]) -> list[str]

+   Return a list of the words in the string, using ``sep`` as the delimiter string as returned from the method :py:meth:`str.rsplit`.
+Except for splitting from the right, :py:func:`rsplit` behaves like :py:func:`split`.

+   .. versionadded:: 0.5.0

 .. function:: rstrip(string: str[, chars: str]) -> str

    Return a right-stripped version of the string using :py:meth:`str.rstrip`.

+   .. versionadded:: 0.5.0

+.. function:: split(string: str[, sep: str[, maxsplit: int]]) -> list[str]

+   Return a list of the words in the string, using ``sep`` as the delimiter string as returned from the method :py:meth:`str.split`.
+If ``sep`` is not given, it defaults to ``None``, meaning that any whitespace string is a separator.

+   .. versionadded:: 0.5.0

+.. function:: splitlines(string: str[, keepends: bool]) -> list[str]

+   Return a list of the lines in the string, breaking at line boundaries using the method :py:meth:`str.splitlines`.

    .. versionadded:: 0.5.0